MartinaCaniggia/BaSD-Activity03/README.md

 # (**Instructions**)

 > To open this project, you have to download this repository and open index.html and style.css.
 It is recommended to open the browser and go to the 'inspect' part

+## Activity-05

+- This is my new part of the article for Radium Rocket's Become a Software Developer Course, using CSS, FlexBox, MediaQueries and JavaScript.